tunde010120/whisperrkeep/README.md

 Welcome to **Whisperrauth** – your next-generation, AI powered zero-knowledge password, 2fa factor, wallet keys manager built with security, privacy, and usability at its core! 🚀

+Whisperrauth tackles the privacy gaps that plague modern Web3 tooling: scattered credentials, secret keys, and 2FA tokens across chains and devices, all while requiring constant trust in third parties.
+We solve this by encrypting every secret locally, keeping the cloud zero-knowledge, and pairing the experience with AI intelligence that helps users organize and automate their recovery options without exposing data.
+This lets builders stay compliant in privacy-focused hackathons and keep sensitive keys safe while still interacting with AI-powered tooling.

 ---

 ## ✨ Features